 Flick Serve in Badminton

-The flick serve is an aggressive backhand serve that looks much like low serve.
+The flick serve is an aggressive backhand serve that looks much like a low serve.
 A flick serve is taken to deceive your opponent.
 When the receiver is expecting a low serve, a fast flick service well above his head puts him into trouble.
 Flick serve should not be predictable, it should be taken as a surprise element.

 Flick serve is not an easy shot to play for beginners and even for intermediate players.
 It needs sufficient practice to do flick serve correctly.